 T W O : Use essential oils/herbs – This is by far the easiest one.
 Buy new, fun essential oils and tea?
 YES PLEASE.
 Can I be honest, though?
 I didn’t buy into the essential oil/herb remedies much until I started taking a herbal medicine class this semester.
 I really wanted to believe the hype of essential oils and herbal remedies, but I couldn’t until I took the time to sit down and dig into some of the research.
 Once I did, I was amazed by all the benefits.
 A few herbs that I’ve been using daily for anxiety are catnip, chamomile, and peppermint.
 Since I continually forget to take supplements, I’ve been using different teas to get these herbs in daily.
 There are a ton of great teas out there for anxiety, here’s an example of one that has an awesome blend of herbs!

-T H R E E: Keep blood sugar levels stable – My first Whole30 took care of this for me, but you don’t have to do Whole30 and/or go Paleo to do this (although I highly recommend doing something like Paleo to get away from the Standard American diet since diet plays such a big role in mental health).
+T H R E E: Keep blood sugar levels stable – Switching to a paleo diet took care of this for me, but you don’t have to do Paleo to do this (although I highly recommend doing something to get away from the Standard American diet since diet plays such a big role in mental health).

 Since keto is so big right now I have a lot of people messaging me asking if they should go keto to help with their anxiety.
 I do think keto has some benefits for anxiety, especially keeping blood sugar regulated, but you can start even smaller than that.
 Start by cutting out processed foods and limiting sugar, then work from there.